mist232/Feeds/README.md

 <t>o Feed should contain 10 images fetched by API and change on every refresh in a recycler view.<br>
 4. Upload Image: When clicked, the user should be redirected to the new screen.<br>
 <t>o User can select the image from the gallery<br>
+The unsplash API is used here for fetching random images